-Week Tasks Before Industrial Training If your organisation/company had been registered with Centre for the Initiation of Talent and Industrial Training (CITra), watch out for emails from the system on students' applications to undergo Industrial Training at your organisation and approve those applications that you want to accept.
+WEEK TASKS Before Industrial Training If your organisation/company had been registered with Centre for the Initiation of Talent and Industrial Training (CITra), watch out for emails from the system on students' applications to undergo Industrial Training at your organisation and approve those applications that you want to accept.
 Issue offer letters to students you want to accept.
 The offer letter must state the start and end dates of the Industrial Training of the student, the tasks in general that will be assigned to the student during the training, and the department the student will be placed.
 Without this information the placement will not be approved by the faculty.
 1 - 2 Sign Confirmation Form passed to you by the student.
-6 Email to the student's supervisor from the Faculty and cc to the Industrial Training support staff, the Plan Of Tasks that will be assigned to the student for the whole duration of the internship.
-Refer to the Industrial Training website of FCSIT or the student, to get the template for the Plan Of Tasks, the name and email of the supervisor from the faculty that has been assigned to the student, and the name and email of the Industrial Training support staff.
-1 - 8 Verify the student's Log Book on a weekly basis.
-The student has to email scanned First Log Book (comprising Week 1 to 8) to the Faculty Supervisor and cc to the support staff by Week 9.
-9 - 16 Verify the student's Log Book on a weekly basis.
-The student has to email scanned Second Log Book (comprising Week 9 to 16) to the Faculty Supervisor and cc to the support staff by Week 17.
-17 - 24 Verify the student's Log Book on a weekly basis.
-The student has to submit the printed Final Log Book (comprising all the weeks) together with the printed Final Report to the support staff at the General Office of FCSIT within two weeks after the training ended.
+6 Email to the student's supervisor from the Faculty and cc to the Industrial Training support staff, the Plan of Tasks that will be assigned to the student for the whole duration of the internship.
+Refer to the career portal of FCSIT or the student, to get the template for the Plan of Tasks, the name and email of the supervisor from the faculty that has been assigned to the student, and the name and email of the Industrial Training support staff.
+1 - 8 Verify the student's Logbook on a weekly basis.
+The student has to submit First Logbook (comprising Week 1 to 8) to the Faculty Supervisor in the career portal by Week 9.
+9 - 16 Verify the student's Logbook on a weekly basis.
+The student has to email scanned Second Logbook (comprising Week 9 to 16) to the Faculty Supervisor in the career portal by Week 17.
+17 - 24 Verify the student's Logbook on a weekly basis.
+The student has to submit the Final Logbook (comprising all the weeks) together with the Final Report in the career portal within one week after the training ended.
 21 - 24 Allocate time to meet the Faculty Supervisor during his/her visit of the student at the company.
 Within two weeks after training ended.
-Complete Evaluation Form 2A (40%) to assess the student performance and email the scanned form to the Faculty Supervisor and cc to the Industrial Training support staff.
+Complete Evaluation Form 2A (40%) to assess the student performance in the career portal.
 The marks given in the evaluation form are confidential and should not be released to the student.
-Verify the Final Report and Final Log Book prepared by the student for submission to the Faculty.
+Verify the Final Report and Final Logbook prepared by the student for submission to the Faculty.
 Receive a copy of the Final Report from the student.
-Nata, Tha waak 4.
 Complete the Industrial Training Survey online.